 Revised Agricultural Production Standard

-Effective March 1, 2017, Fair Trade updated standards that apply to agricultural production.
-Existing Certificate Holders worked hard to comply with our previous agricultural standards and earn their Fair Trade certificates, so we allow a one-year transition period for anyone to whom that applies.
+Effective March 1, 2017, Fair Trade USA updated standards that apply to agricultural production.
+Existing Certificate Holders worked hard to comply with our previous agricultural standards and earn their fair trade certificates, so we allow a one-year transition period for anyone to whom that applies.

 Public announcement of approval of the APS